maxruby/OpenCV.jl/README.md

 * objdetect: <span style="color:black"> detection of objects (e.g., faces)
 * gpu: <span style="color:black"> GPU-accelerated algorithms

 Currently, OpenCV.jl has julia wrappers for most of the `core`, `imgproc`, `videoio` and `highgui` modules.
-Work is ongoing to wrap the rest of the modules and advanced object detection and tracking algorithms.
-(Most OpenCV C++ functions can be in principle accessed already with OpenCV.jl by using `@cxx` calls directly to C++).
+Work is ongoing to wrap the rest of the modules including advanced object detection and tracking algorithms.
+(Most OpenCV C++ functions are already supported in OpenCV.jl by using `@cxx` calls directly to C++).

 ##Installation